Wolverreene/wolverreene.github.io/_projects/2D_SpaceShooter.md

 category: fun
 ---

-# 2D Space Shooter Game

-This is a 2D space shooter game where the player controls a spaceship to shoot down enemies and earn points.
-The game is built using Object-Oriented Programming (OOP) principles in Python, utilizing the Pygame library for graphics and interaction.

 ## Features

 - **Player Controls**: Use the left and right arrow keys to move the spaceship, and the spacebar to shoot bullets.